 Are you worried because your cholesterol is over 200mg/dL?
 Hearing high cholesterol fills people with fear.
-In my practice, most of my clients who’ve been told they have elevated cholesterol levels assume they’re at a higher risk for heart disease.
+In my practice, most of my clients who’ve been told they have elevated cholesterol levels assume they’re at a higher risk for heart disease and are scared.
 They often don’t know their actual numbers, as their doctors have not shown them their lipid panels.
 They are given statins–not told of side effects such as muscle pain/weakness, fatigue, flushing, increase in blood glucose levels–and sent packing with advice to avoid saturated fat, eggs, and butter (groan).
 ALWAYS ask for your test results.
 You are your best health advocate, and your doctor’s advice may not always be right for you.

 If you’ve had your lipids checked and your doctor recommends a cholesterol-lowering drug, such as a statin, it’s typically because your total cholesterol is over 200, or your LDL (known as the “bad” cholesterol) is over 140mg/dL.
 And we’ve been told that these higher levels increase your risk for heart disease.